Transgender genocide: Indonesia

-In the mid-1960s in South Sulawesi, a branch of Darul Islam led by Abdul Kahar Muzakkar, stigmatized, persecuted, and murdered many among the bissu, a transgender social group.
-The bissu were seen as objectionable under Islam and, in 1966, an Islamic "Operation Repent" targeted nonconforming Indonesian genders.
+In the mid-1960s in South Sulawesi, a branch of Darul Islam led by Abdul Kahar Muzakkar, alongside a militia formed of the Ansor Youth Movement stigmatized, persecuted, and murdered many among the bissu and the calabai, intersex and transgender social groups.
+The bissu and calabai were seen as objectionable under Islam and, in 1966, Darul Islam conducted "Operasi Tobat" ("Operation Repentance") which targeted nonconforming Indonesian genders.
 Bissu rituals were violently suppressed, bissu heads were shorn, and bissu were ordered to conform to male gender roles or die.
-To demonstrate this coercive threat, a bissu leader was decapitated.
+To demonstrate this coercive threat, Sanro Makgangke, a bissu leader in Bone, was decapitated and their head was displayed as a warning to others.